-KBULG opened its new Eco & Cultural Education Centre in June 2017.
+KBULG opened its Eco & Cultural Education Centre in June 2017.
 This significant achievement for the benefit of the entire community of Kalgoorlie-Boulder was facilitated through generous in-kind donations (including the donation of a 13m x 7m transportable classroom by Central Regional Tafe), a Royalties for Regions Regional Grant and additional sponsorship funding.
 The installation of the donated container classroom required extensive modifications to existing nursery facilities including expansion of the compound and carpark along with existing fencing structures, installation of new toilet facilities, acquisition of furniture, additional electrical wiring and solar lighting.
 The classroom and nursery now cater for disabled community members after the installation of a disabled toilet along with ramps, rails, and widening of the classroom door for easier access.
 Interest in our new facility and expanded community nursery has been overwhelming, and KBULG constantly receives new requests for courses/workshops and activities from CR Tafe, schools and a large range of community organisations.

 The establishment of an Eco-Education Centre within Karlkurla Bushland was the ultimate goal of the late Doug Krepp, a city councilor who wanted to provide local residents with the opportunity to experience the Goldfields Bushland as he was able to as a child, and for that reason lobbied along with the community to spare the park from residential development in 1988.
 Today the park hosts both a walk trail and a monument in his honor.